Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Discussion

 The above approximation assumes that the net stability of the galaxy reflects the most unstable component, $Q_{WS}= Q_{\star}, \, Q_{g}\xrightarrow{} \infty$ and $Q_{WS}= Q_{g}, \, Q_{\star}\xrightarrow{} \infty$.
-Thus, by design the $Q_{WS}$ is smaller than the stability of each of individual components and is smaller than $Q_{T}$ presented in this work, see Figure 10.
+Thus, by design $Q_{WS}$ is smaller than the stability of each component and is also smaller than $Q_{T}$ presented in this work, as shown in Figure 10.
 The $Q_{RW}$ presented by \cite{romeo2011effective} improves the approximate criterion presented by \cite{wang1994gravitational}, and is given by

 where the weight function $W_{\sigma}$ is given by

 and the thickness correction factors are defined as